Boryana-Mihaylova/friendly-lend-app/README.md

 The platform is targeted at Generation Z – active, socially conscious, and digitally connected users who are looking for sustainable and alternative ways to engage with fashion.

-Friendly Lend promotes reuse and sharing of fashion items, with every item available for a symbolic price of €1.
+FriendlyLend promotes reuse and sharing of fashion items, with every item available for a symbolic price of €1.

 A key feature is the integration with an eco-awareness survey.
 Users can explore short, high-impact environmental themes like **SUSTAINABILITY**, **ENVIRONMENT**, and **RECYCLING** – and express their support with just one click.